Native American disease and epidemics: On population

 Many Native American tribes suffered high mortality and depopulation, averaging 25–50% of the tribes' members dead from disease.
-Additionally, some smaller tribes are threatened with extinction after facing a severely destructive spread of disease.
+Additionally, some smaller tribes were threatened with extinction after facing a severely destructive spread of disease.

 Epidemics of smallpox (1518, 1521, 1525, 1558, 1589), typhus (1546), influenza (1558), diphtheria (1614) and measles (1618) swept the Americas subsequent to European contact, killing between 10 million and 100 million people, up to 95% of the indigenous population of the Americas.
 Estimates of mortality range from one-quarter to one-half of the population of central Mexico.

-One of earliest examples was what followed Cortés' invasion of Mexico.
-Before his arrival, the Mexican population is estimated to have been around 25 to 30 million.
-Fifty years later, the Mexican population was reduced to 3 million(one source stated lower number with only 1,5 million survivors left), mainly by infectious disease.
+An early example followed Hernán Cortés' invasion of Mexico.
+Before his arrival in 1519, the Mexican population is estimated to have been around 25 to 30 million.
+Fifty years later, the Mexican population was reduced to 3 million and perhaps even 1.2 million in 1620, mainly by infectious disease.
 A 2018 study by Koch, Brierley, Maslin and Lewis concluded that an estimated "55 million indigenous people died following the European conquest of the Americas beginning in 1492."
 Estimates for the entire number of human lives lost during the Cocoliztli epidemics in New Spain have ranged from 5 to 15 million people, making it one of the most deadly disease outbreaks of all time.
 By 1700, fewer than 5,000 Native Americans remained in the southeastern coastal region of the United States.
-Even after the two largest empires of the America continent, the Inca and the Aztecs, were devastated by the virus, smallpox continued to spread further In 1561; The epidemic reached Chile by sea, when a ship carrying the new governor Francisco de Villagra landed at La Serena.
-Chile had previously been isolated by the Atacama Desert and Andes Mountains from Peru, but at the end of 1561 and in early 1562, it ravaged the Chilean natives.
-Modern time estimates by experts put the number that the Chilean natives lost its 20-25 percent of their population.
-The Spanish historian Marmolejo said that gold mines had to shut down when all their native labors died.
+Even after the two largest empires of the America continent, the Inca and the Aztecs, were devastated by the virus, smallpox continued to spread further; in 1561, the epidemic reached Chile by sea, when a ship carrying the new governor Francisco de Villagra landed at La Serena.
+Chile had previously been isolated by the Atacama Desert and Andes Mountains from Peru, but at the end of 1561 and in early 1562, smallpox ravaged the Chilean natives.
+Modern estimates put the proportion of Chilean natives lost at 20-25 percent.
+The Spanish historian Marmolejo said that gold mines had to shut down when all their native laborers died.